-Since infants and children are especially motivated by music, music therapists use activities like singing, drumming, scarves, books, and movement to target developmental milestones.
+Since infants and children are especially motivated by music, music therapists use activities like singing, drumming, scarves, books, and movement to to support the achievement of developmental milestones.

 Music therapy also has a unique effect on speech and language centers of the brain.
 Click here to learn how music therapy directly addresses communication goals.